shelleywong/CSCI211-Course-Materials/Programs/program04.md

 > Note: The [cctype library](https://www.cplusplus.com/reference/cctype/) provides some functions that may be useful for checking characters from input.

+> Note: Remember that the extraction operation on `cin` uses the type of the variable that follows the `>>` operator to determine how it interprets the characters read from input.
+Thus, if you expect an integer but the user enters something that is not an integer, the extraction operation fails.
+A [stream function](http://www.cplusplus.com/reference/ios/ios/) such as good() or fail() may be useful for checking if the user entered valid input.

 * Make sure that you are correctly managing dynamic memory.
 * Start today.